Rinrodan/HanaBustillos.com/content/blog/timothy-letters-one.md

 &nbsp; &nbsp; There’s nothing quite like motherhood to make you feel like you’re unprepared and unqualified for a job.
 Some moms are completely thrown by the intensity of the infant stage, some struggle with toddlers (we *ALL* struggle with toddlers), some are mystified by the inner workings of a teenager’s mind.

-&nbsp; &nbsp; Just when you think you have on stage figured out, they go through something else, or some tricky situation pops up, or hormones just go on a rampage, and you’re stuck wondering, “why did I think I could do this?”
+&nbsp; &nbsp; Just when you think you have on stage figured out, they go through something else, or some tricky situation pops up, or hormones just go on a rampage, and you’re stuck wondering, "why did I think I could do this?"
 Even with my third baby, I’ve found myself having days where I think, why is this so hard, and so overwhelming?

 ## Paul Felt the Same Way